HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

-siren storage, pattern recognition chains of our psyche out of my moves, out of the framework activity window nonexistent
+siren storage, pattern recognition chains of our psyche out of my moves, out of the framework window of activity nonexistent

 virtual bling saliva
 dripping on your headset
 grasp the handles

-escape marked as an exit
+escape marked by exit
-how come it's just painted - what the fuck, wait it's painted black pixel structures on grid so dark canvas still empty, this cage is electric the world seems to be turning day will come when analogues start burning
+how come it's just painted - what the fuck, wait hold on hands now dirty it's painted black pixel structures on grid so dark canvas still empty, this cage is electric the world seems to be turning day will come, analogues start burning

 [HOOK]